lijunzh/renamer/README.md

 cargo run -- \
   -d /path/to/files \
   --current_pattern "S(?P<season>\d+)E(?P<episode>\d+)" \
+  --new_pattern "{title} - S{season:02}E{episode:02}" \
   --file_types mkv,ass
 ```

 This will use the default new pattern.
-If no title is provided, the {title}
-placeholder is replaced with an empty string.
+If no title is provided, the {title} placeholder is replaced with an empty string.

 ### Example 2: Renaming Files When Season Is Missing